mys-lang/mys/README.rst

 - Decorate with ``@trait`` to make a class a trait.

-- There is no traditional OOP inheritence.
+- There is no traditional OOP inheritance.
 Traits are used instead.

 - Traits does not have a state and cannot be instantiated.